 - Google has had a head start with Material Design.
 Its broad approach to “building a digital world,” to define strict rules for the physics of that world and its digital material quantum paper is key.
 Material Design also has a high level of consistency if adhered to.
 Since its debut, millions of users have seen its elements on smartphones and the web.

 - Fluent Design is new.
 We’ll be learning more soon, since the Fall Creators Update is coming to Windows 10 this year.
 500 million users will begin to see more elements of the multi-staged Fluent Design System in Windows.
 (Apps like Groove and calculator already have been affected.)
 Microsoft has communicated that Fluent Design will evolve over time and will be released in waves…and we’ll ride each wave and provide updates as they are available.

-Menlo Technologies is a global services company specializing in web and mobile technology.
-We’re leaders in high quality iOS and Android application development, and can implement Material and Fluent Design methodologies in our work.
+Menlo Technologies is a global services company specializing in and can implement Material and Fluent Design methodologies in our work.